jdansev/Space-Deck-BabylonJS/README.md

 Select the spaceship or the planet while in orbit mode to switch between orbit objects

 ### Setup
-To run this project, install it locally using npm:
+To run this project, use yarn:
 ```
 yarn install && yarn start
 ```